SurPun/AWS-Developer-Associate/Section 9: Route 53/Notes.md

 - Alias Record is always of type A/AAAA for AWS resources (IPv4 / IPv6)
 - You can’t set the TTL

-Route 53 — Alias Records |
+Route 53 — Alias Records Targets

-* Elastic Load Balancers
+- Elastic Load Balancers

-¢ CloudFront Distributions
+- CloudFront Distributions

-° API Gateway
+- API Gateway

-e Elastic Beanstalk environments
+- Elastic Beanstalk environments

-° S3 Websites
+- S3 Websites

-* VPC Interface Endpoints
+- VPC Interface Endpoints

-* Global Accelerator accelerator
+- Global Accelerator accelerator

-* Route 53 record in the same hosted zor
+- Route 53 record in the same hosted zonr

-¢ You cannot set an ALIAS record for an E
+- You cannot set an ALIAS record for an EC2 DNS name

+## 94. Routing Policy - Simple

+Route 53 — Routing Policies

+- Define how Route 53 responds to DNS queries
+- Don't get confused by the word “Routing”
+  - It's not the same as Load balancer routing which routes the traffic
+  - DNS does not route any traffic, it only responds to the DNS queries
+- Route 53 Supports the following Routing Policies
+  - Simple
+  - Weighted
+  - Failover
+  - Latency based
+  - Geolocation
+  - Multi-Value Answer
+  - Geoproximity (using Route 53 Traffic Flow feature)

+Routing Policies — Simple

+- Typically, route traffic to a single resource
+- Can specify multiple values in the same record
+- If multiple values are returned, a random one is chosen by the client
+- When Alias enabled, specify only one AWS resource
+- Can't be associated with Health Checks